openharmony/ark_runtime_core/README.md

 ## Usage Guidelines<a name="section1312121216216"></a>

-Assembler ark\_asm
+### Assembler ark\_asm

-The ark\_asm assembler converts a text ARK bytecode file into a bytecode file in binary format.
+The ark\_asm assembler converts the text ARK bytecode file into a bytecode file in binary format.

 Command: